GW190521: a binary black hole merger inside an active galactic nucleus?: Motivation

 \section{Motivation}

 When analyzing the odds of association between two astrophysical events, a significant contribution comes from the three dimensional spatial overlap.
-In this case, the GW luminosity distance posteriors can be compared to the luminosity distance of the EM flare, obtained from the AGN's redshift. \citet{ashton:2021} investigates the possible association between GW190521 and ZTF19abanrhr to have a common origin using the initial LVK data release associated with the discovery paper \citep{GW190521:discovery}.
-These data indicate a poor luminosity distance overlap between the GW source and the EM counterpart, with the AGN lying at $1.6\pm0.7\ \sigma$ from the GW peak marginal luminosity distance of $5.3^{+0.30}_{-0.11}\ \mathrm{Gpc}$ \citep{graham:2020} (see Fig.~\ref{fig:D_L}).
+In this case, the GW luminosity distance posteriors can be compared to the luminosity distance of the EM flare, obtained from the AGN's redshift.
+Prior works by \citet{ashton:2021} {and \citet{palmese:2021}} investigate the possible association between GW190521 and ZTF19abanrhr to have a common origin using the initial LVK data release associated with the discovery paper \citep{GW190521:discovery} and find only marginal evidence in favor of the association.
+The original data indicate a poor luminosity distance overlap between the GW source and the EM counterpart, with the AGN lying at $1.6\pm0.7\ \sigma$ \citep{ashton:2021}from the GW peak marginal luminosity distance of $5.3^{+0.30}_{-0.11}\ \mathrm{Gpc}$ \citep{graham:2020} (see Fig.~\ref{fig:D_L}).

 The luminosity distance discrepancy between the GW and EM events with the discovery paper posterior samples \citep{GW190521:discovery} led to the inability to confidently associate GW190521 with the EM candidate.
 In \citet{ashton:2021} with the discovery paper data, odds ratios were only 1 in 12 or less -- depending on the waveform model used -- in favor of the association.
 The Bayes' factors for the common origin hypothesis versus coincidence are mainly driven by the spatial posterior overlap integrals for each waveform presented in \citet{GW190521:discovery}.
 In their work, due to the better precision of EM measurements with respect to GW posterior distributions, the sky position and luminosity distance for the source are taken to be that of the AGN, neglecting uncertainties: here we make use of the same approximation.
 For the IMRPhenomPv3HM waveform, as compared throughout this work, the odds in favor of the common source hypothesis is 2 when assuming that the luminosity distance and sky position are independent.